erikayeah/erikayeah/README.md

 I'm a **Full Stack Developer** with a background in team coordination and agile project management.
 My career path led me from working with people to building products that serve them.

-During the pandemic, I shifted to tech — and since then, I’ve been committed to learning, building, and improving every day.
+During the pandemic, I shifted to tech — and since then, I’ve been committed to learning, building, and improving.
 I’ve worked on projects that include e-commerce platforms, blockchain apps, and RESTful APIs, both on the frontend and backend.

 Right now, I'm focused on growing as a **MERN developer** (MongoDB, Express, React, Node.js), while deepening my backend and DevOps knowledge.